cloudoperators/greenhouse/docs/reference/components/pluginpreset.md

 ### Reference by Label Selector
 When multiple PluginPresets need to be referenced, use a label selector.
-The CEL expression is evaluated against each matching PluginPreset and results are collected into an array.
+The CEL expression is evaluated against each matching PluginPreset and results are collected into an array, each value once.

 ```yaml